cyz0315/D3/README.md

 #  Tipycal Workflow
 Below is a typical workflow using the test data.
 ## Compute DNA Density and DisTP
+D3 D3 and D3 D3s compute the DNA density and DisTP.
+The resulted DNA and DisTP are stored in bed-like format file.
   ```
   cd PATH/WHERE/D3/AT
   mkdir -p test_result/den_dtp